 Executive Chef Didier Gerbi is transforming the dinner menu.

-was very excited to announce that his friend George Naylor, Iowa soybean and corn farmer, and Past President of the National
+said he was very excited to announce that his friend George Naylor, Iowa soybean and corn farmer, and Past President of

-Pollan is also involved with the Slow Food movement, which emphasizes preserving traditional food sources and educating people about food
+observations.
+Pollan is also involved with the Slow Food movement, which emphasizes preserving traditional food sources and educating

-public demand for healthier, fresher, more diverse, and most importantly, locally grown food.
-But we can’t make it happen, unless we reverse
+growing public demand for healthier, fresher, more diverse, and most importantly, locally grown food.
+But we can’t make it happen, unless

+Farm.
 What isn’t used at the restaurant is sold at farmers markets around the area.
-“The greatest therapy,” says Matt, “is that it is difficult.
-I am
+“The greatest therapy,” says Matt, “is that it is

 Matt’s opinions were echoed by his friend and fellow Army Vet, Sufyan Bunch, who works as Veteran Outreach Coordinator for the Farmer-

-of 2004.
-Nadia grew up on her Grandfather’s organic farm in Southern France, and is Founder of Veterans Village, an important part of the
+June of 2004.
+Nadia grew up on her Grandfather’s organic farm in Southern France, and is Founder of Veterans Village, an important

-Mary Tillman, and Dolores Kesterson, all showed up last spring at a small gathering of farmers at Swanton Berry Farm in
+McCaffrey, Mary Tillman, and Dolores Kesterson, all showed up last spring at a small gathering of farmers at Swanton Berry

-Davenport to discuss creating jobs for returning vets.
-“It was there, standing with these women in a berry field overlooking the
+Farm in Davenport to discuss creating jobs for returning vets.
+“It was there, standing with these women in a berry field

-he released the Pentagon Papers, a top-secret study of government decision-making about the Vietnam War, to the NY Times and other
+when he released the Pentagon Papers, a top-secret study of government decision-making about the Vietnam War, to the NY Times and

-protest the Vietnam War.
+to protest the Vietnam War.
 He has run Kokopelli Farm in Sebastopol since l992.
-He currently teaches at Sonoma State University and writes
+He currently teaches at Sonoma State University and

 The French Garden Restaurant is located at 8050 Bodega Avenue in Sebastopol.
 CA